alejandroliu/0ink.net/src/content/posts/2023/2023-03-01-rpi-emulation.md

 ```
 raspi-emu prep [options] src
 ```
-Prepares the downloaded image so it can be used as a [qemu][qemu] thin-provisioned image.
+Prepares the downloaded image so it can be used as a base for a [qemu][qemu] thin-provisioned image.

 Options: